Richard Desmond: Pornography

 Northern & Shell's business interests in pornography ended in April 2016 when Portland Television, established in 1995, the broadcaster of Television X and the Red Hot channels, was sold for under £1 million in a management buyout.

-Desmond has often been referred to as "Richard 'Dirty' Desmond" or "Dirty Des" in Private Eye magazine due to Northern & Shell formerly owning pornographic magazines and television channels.
+Desmond has often been referred to as "Richard 'Dirty' Desmond", or "Dirty Des", in Private Eye magazine due to Northern & Shell formerly owning pornographic magazines and television channels.

-In November 2021, The Guardian reported that Desmond was upset at his Wikipedia entry using the word "pornographer" and had instructed lawyers to get the term removed because, in his opinion, the phrase "only refers to publishers of illegal or obscene material".
+Desmond has disputed references to himself as a pornographer.
+Desmond has emphasised that his material has been available through WHSmith and Freeview, saying that: "If it was pornography you would end up in prison because pornography is illegal".
+In November 2021, The Guardian reported that Desmond had instructed lawyers to get the term "pornographer" removed from the Wikipedia article about him because, in his opinion, the phrase "only refers to publishers of illegal or obscene material".

 Alleged involvement with New York mafia

 According to The Guardian, Desmond had made a deal in 1991 with Norman Chanes for running advertisements in his pornographic magazines for telephone sex lines run by Chanes' mafia associate, Richard Martino of the Gambino crime family.
 According to the BBC, Martino was "widely reported" to be linked to the mafia, but Desmond did not know.
 The deal reportedly left the Americans out of pocket and after Desmond refused to pay compensation, his employee was kidnapped and assaulted in New York.
 Desmond called this account "a fantasy", but encouraged his employee to report the incident to the police and hire a bodyguard to protect himself.

 In February 2005, The Guardian reported that the claim Desmond had received death threats from the New York Gambino mafia family was contained in affidavits from FBI agents released during Martino's trial relating to the fraudulent use of the telephone lines.
 Desmond has denied the whole episode; he asserted there was no evidence he knew about the fraud perpetrated by Martino.

 Express Newspapers

 In November 2000, Northern & Shell acquired Express Newspapers from United News & Media for £125 million, enlarging the group to include the Daily and Sunday Express titles, the Daily Star and Daily Star Sunday (which Desmond started), and the Irish Daily Star (owned jointly with the Irish Independent News & Media group).
-The Daily and Sunday Express each sell around 700,000 copies per issue.
-The Daily Star was the only national paper to increase sales year on year with an 18% increase from September 2008 to September 2009 and circulation figures of around 850,000, largely due to aggressive pricing policies which significantly undercut competitors such as The Sun.
+In August 2024 the Daily and Sunday Express each sold around 120,000 to 140,000 copies per issue.

 After buying Express Newspapers, Desmond became embroiled in a feud with Viscount Rothermere, publisher of the Daily Mail, the rival to the Daily Express, largely derived from stories relating to Rothermere's private life.
 The Evening Herald reported in 2003 that Desmond was using the Express as a vehicle for his racist views.
 Once, when asked if he was racist, he commented "No. I just don't trust darkies or poofs".